aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 If the table's text wrapping is *Around*, you can get the table's horizontal and vertical alignment using Table.RelativeHorizontalAlignment and Table.RelativeVerticalAlignment properties.
 In other cases, you can get the table's inline alignment using Table.Alignment property.
 The following code example shows how to get the table's alignment.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-TablePosition-GetTablePosition.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-GetTablePosition.cpp" >}}

 ### Get Position of Floating Table

 The following code example shows how to get the position of the floating table.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-TablePosition-GetFloatingTablePosition.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-GetFloatingTablePosition.cpp" >}}

 ### Set Position of Floating Table

 The following code example shows how to set the position of the floating table.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-TablePosition-SetFloatingTablePosition.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-SetFloatingTablePosition.cpp" >}}

 The following code example demonstrates how to set horizontal and vertical positioning of the floating table.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-TablePosition-SetRelativeHorizontalOrVerticalPosition.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-SetRelativeHorizontalOrVerticalPosition.cpp" >}}

 ## Working with Alternative Text of Table

 The title and description of the table provide alternative text-based representations of the information contained in the table.
 MS Word allows to set this information (*Right-click the table, click Table Properties, click the Alt Text tab, and then set the title and description of the table*).
 With Aspose.Words you can achieve this by using Table.
 Title and Table.Description properties.
 These properties are meaningful for ISO/IEC 29500 compliant DOCX documents.
 When saved to pre-ISO/IEC 29500 formats, these properties are ignored.
 The following code example shows how to set the table's title and description properties.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-ApplyFormatting-SetTableTitleandDescription.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-SetTableTitleandDescription.cpp" >}}

 ## Allow Spacing Between Cells

 MS Word does not add any additional space between the cells in a table by default.
 You can find this option in the table's properties in MS Word.
 You can get or set "Allow spacing between cells" option using Table.AllowCellSpacing property.
 Below code example shows how to set space between cells.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-ApplyFormatting-AllowCellSpacing.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-AllowCellSpacing.cpp" >}}